ymolists/website/gitpod/docs/self-hosted/latest/cluster-set-up/on-gke.md

 - Installation of [cert-manager](https://cert-manager.io/) for self-signed SSL certificates

 > **Note:** GKE Dataplane V2 uses Cilium as container network interface (CNI) which is not supported by Gitpod.
 Please use GKE Dataplane V1.

+Upon completion, this script will print the config for the resources created (including passwords) and what is the [next relevant step](./../getting-started#step-4-install-gitpod) in the installation process.
+Note that you will be able to skip steps 2 and 3 in the getting started guide because the script can do these steps for you.